jrr6/Caffeinator/README.md

 ## FAQ

+* **Why can't I open Caffeinator?**

+Probably because Caffeinator is not signed with a Developer Certificate.
+To open Caffeinator the first time after installing or updating it, right-click on the app icon and click "Open," then confirm that you trust the app.

 * **Why isn't there an option to specify a utility as an argument to `caffeinate` (as is shown in the man page)?**

 Because there's really no practical benefit to it, and it would create needless hassle.
 If you want equivalent functionality, start the process manually, then find its PID and use process-based Caffeination.

-* **Why can't I open Caffeinator?**

-  Probably because Caffeinator is not signed with a Developer Certificate.
-To open Caffeinator the first time after installing or updating it, right-click on the app icon and click "Open," then confirm that you trust the app.

 * **Why can't I start a timed Caffeination for a period of time shorter than one second?**

 Firstly, there isn't really any practical use for doing this.
 Secondly, the `caffeinate` utility will not accept time values shorter than one second.
 (If you specify a time shorter than one second using the argument editor, you'll see that it runs indefinitely.)

-* **Why are the pbxproj file and unit/UI tests missing from the source code for the release I downloaded?**

-  Several files that were previously uploaded (including the test files and .pbxproj file) contained mildly sensitive data.
-Therefore, several modifications had to be made to the repository, and because I'm rather inadequately versed in Git, I was forced to delete them from the releases from 1.1.0 and before (though you can create your own .xcodeproj file, and the tests and UI tests were empty anyway).
+* **How do I disable auto-updates?**

+Caffeinator is actively developed and new updates that add new features, increase stability, and patch bugs are frequently released.
+It is therefore *not* recommended to disable the auto-update feature.
+Auto-update checks run silently in the background, and by default, selecting "Not Now" when presented with an update will suspend update prompts for three days.
+However, if it is absolutely necessary to disable auto-update functionality, this can be achieved by setting the `DisableAutoUpdate` user defaults key to `true`.
+In Terminal, execute `defaults write com.aaplmath.Caffeinator DisableAutoUpdate -bool YES`, then restart Caffeinator.

 * **Why is this README so short?**